ArshdeepGadhri/uoftBot/README.md

 # uoftBot

-This bot makes it easy to access data on the courses provided at the University of Toronto.
+This bot makes it easy to access data on the courses provided at the University of Toronto through Discord.
 ###### Java 1.8 | Discord JDA